Last update: 05.13.2019

 - 1-year Premium plan for $50.00 ($4.17/month)

 With the free plan, you get the basic features, such as the ability to see who might be tracking you and make your search history private.

 The Pro iOS plan is a free download with in-app purchases ranging between $4.99 for one month to $24.99 for 12 months.
 This plan protects iOS devices with tracker protection and DNS encryption using Disconnect’s SmartVPN technology.

 The Premium plan costs $11.99 a month and promises to deliver several additional perks.
 These include hacker and ID theft prevention, freedom from censorship, and protection from malware and tracking.
 If you sign up for the entire year, the subscription rate goes down to $50.

 Disconnect offers a 30-day no-questions-asked money back guarantee, so you can try their Premium plan and cancel any time if you don’t like it.
 However, the only accepted method of payment for Disconnect VPN is by credit card, which may not appeal to diehard privacy users.
 In that case, try the Free plan first.

 As a VPN service, Disconnect is full of contradictions.

 On the one hand, both the desktop and mobile versions are well designed and easy to use, especially for those who are new to VPN services.
-The connection is fairly speedy, and the Disconnect browser extension has been praised for being open-source.
-This a transparent way to show that it is doing what it claims to be doing.
+The connection is fairly speedy, and the Disconnect browser extension has been praised for being open-source — this is a transparent way to show that it’s doing what it claims to be doing.

 On the other hand, the service is based within the privacy-unfriendly USA, the number of their VPN server locations is unknown, and some of the key security features such as the kill switch are missing.